-h.
+i.
 Minor Field Requirement and Assessment

 Each student should select a minor field that differs from the major field encompassing the dissertation.
 The minor field may be completely unrelated to the major field or may complement it in some way.
 A student should have taken courses in this field or have acquired equivalent experience prior to proposing it for their minor field area.
 The minor field will be defined by the student and their Dissertation Chair in consultation with the Graduate Group Chair, and a member of the Graduate Group specializing in that field will be designated as the Minor Field Advisor.
-Normally, the student will prepare for the Minor Field Capstone in an independent study with the Minor Field Advisor during their fifth or sixth semester.
-The form of the capstone will be determined by agreement among the student, the Minor Field Advisor, and the Dissertation Chair, with the approval of the Graduate Group Chair.
+Normally, the student prepares for the Minor Field Capstone in an independent study with the Minor Field Advisor during their fifth or sixth semester.
+The form of the Dissertation Chair, with the approval of the Graduate Group Chair.
 It may be a traditional written or oral exam, or it may take another form, such as preparing a critical bibliography, a syllabus, or a sequence of lectures for a course in the minor field.
 Whatever form the capstone takes, it should reflect a substantive engagement with the minor field in question, meeting the goals set out by the Dissertation Chair and Minor Field Advisor.

-i.
+j.
 Major Field, or Ph.D.
 Candidacy Examination

 The Ph.D.
-Candidacy Examination ("Orals") should be taken at the end of the sixth semester (or at the end of the fourth semester if a year of transfer credit has been approved).
+Candidacy Examination should be taken at the end of the sixth semester (or at the end of the fourth semester if a year of transfer credit has been approved).
 It is designed to test the candidate's knowledge of the field that encompasses the dissertation.
 The candidate should begin to plan for the Candidacy Examination when applying for Ph.D.
 Candidacy.

-The Examination is administered by an ad hoc Examination Committee, chaired by a member of the Graduate Group (normally the Dissertation Chair) and with the Graduate Group Chair serving ex officio.
+The Examination is administered by an ad hoc Examination Committee, chaired by a standing faculty member in the Graduate Group (the Examination Chair) and with the Graduate Group Chair serving ex officio.
 The Examination Committee is designated by the Dissertation Chair, with the approval of the Graduate Group Chair.
 The Examination Committee normally comprises three or four members, the majority of whom must be members of the Graduate Group, but it may also include appropriate specialists from other departments at Penn or outside the University.
 The parameters of the Candidacy Examination is defined by the candidate in a brief written statement, which, after approval by the Dissertation Chair and Graduate Group Chair, is circulated to the Examination Committee.

 The Candidacy Examination tests the student's ability to deal with broad, theoretical problems as well as knowledge of factual information, bibliography, and specific objects.
 It consists of two parts, written and oral.
-The dates for the two parts are scheduled by the Dissertation Chair at the same time and are generally administered one to two weeks apart.
+The dates for the two parts are scheduled by the Dissertation Chair and are generally administered one to (max) two weeks apart.